How can I participate?

 How do I clean my speculum?

 The vagina is not a sterile environment; it naturally contains a balance of many strains of micro-organisms (also called vaginal flora).
 However, it is best to minimize introducing unwanted bacteria into it via an unclean speculum.
 So, please wash your speculum well with (antibacterial) soap and hot water before and after each use.
-You might want to sterilize it in boiling water (though this is not guaranteed to kill all bacteria).
+If you have a metal speculum, you might want to sterilize it in boiling water (though this is not guaranteed to kill all bacteria).
+Boiling a plastic speculum will melt it.
 Don’t share your speculum with others.

 A scar is the body’s natural response to injury; fibrous tissue grows at the wound site to repair softer tissue.
 Even our cervices can grow scar tissue.
 Some women make more scar tissue than others and there isn’t a way to predict who will grow scar tissue and who won’t.
 Cervical scarring may affect fertility, pregnancy and labor.